 How to get free broadband

-ONCE upon a time ISPs used to run adverts offering free broadband on a fairly regular basis: it was rare not to see the likes of Sky, TalkTalk or Plusnet offering connections seemingly free of charge for 12 or even 18 months at a time.
+Providers used to commonly run adverts offering free broadband on a fairly regular basis: it was rare not to see the likes of Sky, TalkTalk or Plusnet offering connections seemingly free of charge for 12 or even 18 months at a time.

 But since the end of October 2016, there's been a distinct lack of adverts boasting of "free broadband" - because of a change in the rules regarding how broadband prices can be advertised.